bshramin/meet/README.md

-# Meet Project
+# Meet

-This project is my pet project to practice receiving Ethereum payments using a smart contract.
+This is my pet project to practice receiving Ethereum payments using a smart contract.
 It involves developing the frontend, backend, infrastructure, and the smart contract itself.
 The project is fully deployed with automated pipelines for:
 - Planning, creating, and destroying infrastructure using Terraform.
 - Deploying the Next.js frontend, which utilizes Next.js server APIs.
 - Deploying the Express.js backend and applying migrations on the RDS instance.